Clubs and Activities

 Moderator: Ms. Kurek

 The Harbinger, published each May, is Carmel Catholic’s nationally recognized literary magazine.
-It is designed to give recognition to talented writers and to provide an opportunity for students to act as the editors and business staff of a literary magazine.
+It is designed to give recognition to talented writers and artists.
+The Harbinger provides an opportunity for students to act as the editors, layout designers, and business staff of a literary magazine.
+Students annually build the publication from scratch using Adobe InDesign.

 Moderator: Mr. Waddle